fogus/spiel/pyramidenspiel/pungo/README.markdown

 Setup
 =====

-To play you'll need a 3x4 board, a 6-sided die, and 9 pyramids of any color, 3 each of small medium and large sizes.
+To play you'll need a 3x4 board, a normal 6-sided die or an averaging die, and 9 pyramids of any color, 3 each of small medium and large sizes.
 You should setup the board in the following configuration:

 ![todo](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/pungo/graphics/pungo-setup.png)